Monoid actions and ultrafilter methods in Ramsey theory: Infinitary Ramsey theorems

 \section{Infinitary Ramsey theorems}

 The goal of this section is Ramsey theoretic.
 We introduce structures, we call function arrays, that generalize the partial semigroup setting of \cite{BBH}.
 One important feature of these structures is their closure under naturally defined tensor product.
 For function arrays, we introduce the notion of basic sequence.
 Basic sequences appear in Ramsey statements whose aim it is to control the behavior of a coloring on them.
-We introduce a new general notion of such a control, which is akin to finding upper bounds on Ramsey numbers, but whose nature is algebraic.
-(For a definition and applications of Ramsey numbers, see, for example, \cite{KPT}.)
-The main result then is Theorem~\ref{T:abst}, which gives such a control over a coloring on a basic sequence from the existence of an appropriate homomorphism.
+We introduce a new general notion of such control, which is akin to finding upper bounds on Ramsey degrees, but whose nature is algebraic.
+(For a definition and applications of Ramsey degrees, see, for example, \cite{KPT}.)
+The main result then is Theorem~\ref{T:abst}, which gives control over a coloring on a basic sequence from the existence of an appropriate homomorphism.
 Thus, proving Ramsey statements is reduced to finding homomorphisms.
-Furthermore, we introduce a natural notion of tensor product for function arrays that allows us to propagate the existence of homomorphisms and, therefore, to propagate Ramsey statements.
+Furthermore, as mentioned above, we introduce a natural notion of tensor product for function arrays that allows us to propagate the existence of homomorphisms and, therefore, to propagate Ramsey statements.